 The scientific achievements of IFReC have contributed to Osaka University's reputation as a research university.
 We can separate the papers from Osaka University into two types.
 One is those authored by researchers affiliated with IFReC, and the other by those outside of IFReC.
-In the field of Immunology, the number of papers, citation impact, and h-index by IFReC's progress toward the prevention, treatment and cure of immune system diseases4).
-The scale of LIAI and IFReC in terms of researcher number is nearly identical.
-The achievements of IFReC in 2008-2013 compare favorably with those of LIAI, the research institution representing USA.
+In the field of Immunology, the number of papers, citation impact, and h-index by IFReC's researchers are all significantly higher than those by other researchers in Osaka University (Table 3).
+This high evaluation of IFReC leads to recognition of Immunology at Osaka University.
+In other research fields such as Molecular Biology, Virology, and Parasitology, papers from IFReC have also made remarkable contributions to the status of Osaka University.

-Whole Osaka University IFReC Outside of IFReC Paper Numbers in Immunology Field 751 234 527 Citation Impact 29.7 57.3 17.0 h-index 64 53 43
+Whole Osaka University IFReC Outside of IFReC Paper Numbers in Immunology Field 751 234 527 Citation Impact 29.7 57.3 17.0 h-index 64 53 43 to the rise in the stature of Osaka University as a research university, and to Japan's international status in biosciences.